-The Ameses probably leased 115 Commonwealth from Walter Hastings’s estate (Walter Hastings’s Heirs are shown as the owners on the 1883 Bromley map) while their home at 355 Commonwealth was being built; they moved there in about 1883 after its completion.
+The Ameses leased 115 Commonwealth from Walter Hastings’s estate while their home at 355 Commonwealth was being built; they moved there in about 1883 after its completion.

-Living with them was a cousin, Miss Isabella Hazen Dana (she was Isabella (Walker) Weld’s second cousin, once removed, their common ancestor being John Frink of Rutland, Massachusetts).
+Isabella Weld and George W. Weld were joined at 115 Commonwealth by her cousin, Miss Isabella Hazen Dana (she was Isabella (Walker) Weld’s second cousin, once removed; their common ancestor being John Frink of Rutland, Massachusetts).

-George Walker Weld died in February of 1905 and Isabella Weld died in October of 1908.
-She is shown as the owner of 115 Commonwealth on the 1908 Bromley map.
+George Walker Weld died in February of 1905 and 115 Commonwealth was inherited by Isabella Weld.
+She died in October of 1908.

-In the fall of 1909, 115 Commonwealth was purchased from Isabella Weld’s estate by Everett Morss and his wife Ethel (Reed) Morss.
-The sale was reported by the Boston Globe on November 11, 1909.
+IIn November of1909, 115 Commonwealth was purchased from Isabella Weld’s estate by Ethel (Reed) Morss, the wife of Everett Morss.
 They previously had lived at 303 Marlborough.
-Ethel R. Morss is shown as the owner of 115 Commonwealth on the 1912, 1917, 1928, and 1938 Bromley maps.
-They also maintained a summer home in West Manchester.
+They also maintained a home in West Manchester.

 Constance Morss married in October of 1919 to Gardiner Horsford Fiske, a cotton broker.
 After their marriage, they lived in Weston and later at 206 Beacon.
 Everett Morss married in September of 1928 to Anne Wentworth.
 After their marriage, they lived in an apartment at 250 Beacon.
 He joined his father’s firm and later would succeed him as president.